Univerexport: History

 Univerexport has a wide sales network with sales facilities in Novi Sad and Belgrade, and throughout Vojvodina.
 Since 2022, the network has been expanding intensively across the entire Serbian market.

-In parallel with the development of the traditional sales network, Univerexport is has also been developing an online solution.
+In parallel with the development of the traditional sales network, Univerexport has also been developing an online solution.
 In 2012, the online service for ordering and delivering goods Univerexport online eLAKOLIJE began operating.